github/codeql/docs/language/learn-ql/python/statements-expressions.rst

 Example finding Java-style getters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returning to the example from ":doc:`Tutorial: Functions <functions>`," the query identified all methods with a single line of code and a name starting with ``get``.
+Returning to the example from ":doc:`Functions in Python <functions>`," the query identified all methods with a single line of code and a name starting with ``get``.

 .. code-block:: ql